• Skip to primary navigation

 8. Montana Technological University

-Located in Butte, Montana, Montana Tech is a tiny yet renowned public institution with a STEM emphasis.
-The state’s top public STEM institution, Montana Tech, has research that has received recognition both domestically and abroad.
+In Butte, Montana, Montana Tech is a tiny yet renowned public institution with a STEM emphasis.
+The state’s top public STEM institution, Montana Tech, has research that has received domestically and abroad recognition.

 The educational quality and value of Montana Tech are recognized nationally.
 With a little more than 3000 students, Montana Tech is a small university where campus organizations and activities play a big role in student life.